 All lectures, presentations and classes are adjusted for the specific audience.
 The material can be adapted for school-aged children, high school and university classes, and adult education.
 Dialogue programs and workshops are also available.

-To request a speaking engagement or inquire about speaking fees, please contact : firstname.lastname@example.org
+To request a speaking engagement, please contact : firstname.lastname@example.org

 Follow My Footprints